 Understanding The RealReal's Unusual Options Activity

-On Tuesday, shares of The RealReal (NASDAQ:REAL) saw unusual options activity.
-After the option alert, the stock price moved up to $18.5.
+Shares of The RealReal (NASDAQ:REAL) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $16.66.

 - Option Type: SWEEP